 Ask yourself the following questions:

-Most of these issues can be corrected during construction or renovation with proper acoustic design considerations in mind.
+Most of these issues can be corrected during construction or renovation with proper acoustic design considerations.

 Exhaust fan noise

-Loud kitchen exhaust or bathroom fan can be very annoying.
+A loud kitchen exhaust or bathroom fan can be very annoying.
 Make sure that you install new fan units that are quiet.
-Most quality manufacturers list loudness of fans in specifications.
-Quiet bathroom fan units have loudness of 2 sones or less.
+Most quality manufacturers list the loudness of fans in their specifications.
+Quiet bathroom fan units have a loudness of 2 sones or less.

 Music room or home theatre

 Building a music room or a home theatre is best done during initial construction or major renovations.
-If you need to prevent any sound from leaving or entering this room, special sound insulation design features need to be considered and should be done by a specialist.
+If you need to prevent any sound from leaving or entering this room, special sound insulation design features must be considered and done by a specialist.

 Basement suite or rental apartment

-If your house includes a basement apartment, you need to consider questions of acoustic privacy and sound insulation.
-Best approach is to locate the basement apartment away from your bedrooms (so that a tenant would not disturb you) and away from your kitchen (so that you will not disturb a tenant).
-This arrangement is not always possible.
-In any case, soundproof walls and sound insulation in ceiling/floor should be built between your quarters and the basement apartment.
+If your house includes a basement apartment, you need to consider acoustic privacy and sound insulation questions.
+The best approach is to locate the basement apartment away from your bedrooms (so that a tenant would not disturb you) and away from your kitchen (so that you will not disturb a tenant).
+This arrangement is only sometimes possible.
+Soundproof walls and ceiling/floor insulation should be built between your quarters and the basement apartment.

 Semi-detached, townhouse, or high-rise condominium

-If you are buying a semi-detached house or a condominium, it is very important to consider question of acoustic privacy on advance.
+If you are buying a semi-detached house or a condominium, it is essential to consider the question of acoustic privacy in advance.
 It is usually difficult to add sound insulation to an occupied house.
-More information on this subject is in my blog on soundproofing a semi-detached house and a condominium.
+More information is in my blog on soundproofing a semi-detached house and a condominium.

 Please use the button below to obtain a no-obligation consulting quote in Toronto area from the author of this article.